MrPerruche/BrickEdit/doc/internal/structure.md

     subgraph BT[bt: Brick Types]
         BT_B[base: Base]
-        BT_C["classes: All brick classes initialized and instanced"] end
+        BT_C["classes: All brick classes initialized and instanced"] BT_I["inner_properties: All dataclasses related to BRMK properties"] end
     subgraph P[p: Properties]
         P_B[base: Base]
-        P_C["classes: All property classes are initialized and finals declared"] end
+        P_C["classes: All property classes are initialized and finals declared"] P_M["meta: All kinds of common property classes to be initialized and inherited from"] end
     BRICK["brick: Holds the Brick class, a container for each brick's type, id,... with related methods"] EXC["exceptions: Custom Exceptions from brickedit"]